The Surgeon [REWRITE IN PROGRESS]

 Sergeant Jacob Mason arrives at the scene before the body’s taken back to the morgue, and by cracking a single joke, he gives the killer a name that sticks from day one: The Bonekeeper.

-The Executioner [COMPLETED]
+The Executioner [COMING SOON]

 book ten of the Bo Austen series